Shreyasramakrishna90/starter-academic/content/publication/p12/index.md

 ---
-title: "ReSonAte: A Runtime Risk Assessment Framework for Autonomous Systems"
+title: "Efficient Out-of-Distribution Detection Using Latent Space of β-VAE for Cyber-Physical Systems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Charles Hartsell
 - Shreyas Ramakrishna
+- Zahra Rahiminasab
+- Gabor Karsai
+- Arvind Easwaran
 - Abhishek Dubey
-- Daniel Stojcsics
-- Nagabhushan Mahadevan
-- Gabor Karsai

 # Author notes (optional)
 #author_notes: